eelcovanvliet/carg-io/readme.md

 ```

 `Block` is a set of 4 Parameters with each a default value and a default unit.
-While developing, most IDE will auto-complete the namespaces, allowing for faster development.
+Using this structure will allow typical IDEs to auto-complete the namespaces, allowing for faster development.

 When making an instance of `Block`, it will always be created with default values.
-Then can be changed at will after.
+They can be changed at will after.
 When changing (=setting) a parameter, always specify the unit in square brackets:

 ```python
 block = Block()